joerg-pfruender/joerg-pfruender.github.io/_posts/2020-03-29-testcontainers.md

 I do this with a workaround:
 Each of my tests uses the ScreenshotOnFailedTestExtension and implements the HasWebdriver interface.
 By using this interface I can inform the webdriver to save the video
 The Webdriver, you mean the container!
-Well, I use my own implmentation of a webdriver, that holds the container and delegates every webdriver call to the "real" webdriver.
+Well, I use my own implementation of a webdriver, that holds the container and delegates every webdriver call to the "real" webdriver.

 **The complete code can be found in my [github repository&#8599;](https://github.com/joerg-pfruender/webdriver-testcontainers-junit5).**